echogarden-project/echogarden/docs/Server.md

+# WebSocket server API reference

-# Starting and interfacing with the WebSocket server
+This is a guide to the WebSocket server protocol.

-This is a guide for the WebSocket server protocol.
-The protocol is still in an early development stage and may change on future releases.
+**Note**: The protocol is still in early development and may change in future releases.
+Many features are currently missing, and the server hasn't been thoroughly tested.

 ## Starting the server